epfldata/sc-public/doc/FAQ.md

 you can write `val s = sch.size; dsl"$s + 1"`, or equivalently `dsl"${sch.size} + 1"`.
 However, note that you cannot write `dsl"$sch.size + 1"`,
 as that would try to make **`sch`** a constant in the generated program, instead of its bare size.
+(See question below.)

 #### Why does `$unquoting` not work as expected?